IAVA Staff & Board

 Julienne Williams, Case Manager, New York.
 As Case Manager for New York, Julienne is responsible for providing referral services to veterans and their families in order to connect them with internal and external service providers to address housing, employment, child care, financial assistance, mental health, and other needed services.
 Julienne is an Air Force veteran.
 She obtained a Master of Science in Psychlogy from Walden University, and is currently pursuing a Master of Social work from Touro College.

-Alexandra Masciotti, MSW, Case Manager, New York.
+Alexandra Masciotti, Case Manager, New York.
 As Case Manager for New York, Alexandra is responsible for providing referral services to veterans and their families in order to connect them with internal and external service providers to address housing, employment, child care, financial assistance, mental health, and other needed services.
 Alexandra obtained her Master of Social Work from CUNY’s Lehman College, where her studies included the effects of PTSD on returning veterans and the challenges of reintegration.

 Jacob Worrell, Product Strategy Associate.
 As Product Strategy Associate, Jacob is responsible for supporting the day-to-day maintenance of IAVA’s digital platforms, including web content and social media engagement.
 A former sergeant in the Army's 172nd Stryker Brigade, Jacob deployed to Iraq from August 2005 to December 2006.
 Jacob is a graduate of Amherst College where he received a BA in Economics and Philosophy.

 Through new and traditional media, the Engagement Division works tirelessly to raise critical awareness about veterans’ issues, hold lawmakers accountable for policies impacting veterans and ensure the entire country is focused on providing a lasting network of care and support for this newest generation of veterans.
 The Engagement Division, comprised of Communications, Digital Engagement and Marketing is a leader in new media, technology and online organizing.